mysoultan/reference-architectures/aks/secure-baseline/README.md

 ## Getting started

-A deployment of AKS-hosted workloads typically has a separation of prerequisites, the infrastructure, and finally the workload.
+A deployment of AKS-hosted workloads typically has a separation of duties and lifecycle management in the area of prerequisites, the network, the cluster infrastructure, and finally the workload.
 This reference implementation is similar.
-Also, be aware while there may seem like a lot of steps, our primary purpose is to illustrate the topology and decisions of a baseline cluster.
-Lifecycle management of your cluster will depend on your situation (team roles, organizational standards, etc).
+Also, be aware our primary purpose is to illustrate the topology and decisions of a baseline cluster.
+We feel a "step by step" flow will help you learn the pieces of the solution and give you insight into the relationship between them.
+Ultimately, lifecycle/SDLC management of your cluster and its dependencies will depend on your situation (team roles, organizational standards, etc), and will need to be implemented as appropriate for your needs.

-Please start this journey in the **Preparing for the cluster** section.
+Please start this learning journey in the **Preparing for the cluster** section.
+If you follow this through the end, you'll have a our recommended baseline cluster installed, with an end-to-end sample workload running for you to use/reference.

 ### 1. Preparing for the cluster